bwhmather/bedit/docs/roadmap.md

 **Status**: todo

-There are currently no checks to see if a plugin is compatible with the gedit version.
-Currently enabling a plugin can make gedit to crash.
+There are currently no checks to see if a plugin is compatible with the bedit version.
+Currently enabling a plugin can make bedit to crash.

-Solution: include the gedit plugin API version in the directory names where plugins need to be installed.
+Solution: include the bedit plugin API version in the directory names where plugins need to be installed.
 Better solution: see [this libpeas feature request](https://bugzilla.gnome.org/show_bug.cgi?id=642694#c15).